Public Interest Law Fellowships

 Selected students must remain in academic good standing (one semester grace period allowed) to keep their fellowship and must work as an attorney in a public service job for four years after admission to the bar.

-The Public Interest Law Fellowship Program Agreement Terms and Conditions details information about other specifications and stipulations regarding law fellowships.
+The Public Interest Law Fellowship Program Agreement Terms and Conditions (PDF) details information about other specifications and stipulations regarding law fellowships.

 Academic Merit Scholarships

 UMass Law also offers unconditional academic merit scholarships.
 These scholarships are based on past academic performance and evidence of exceptional promise in a legal career.
 All accepted applicants are automatically considered and notified at the time of acceptance.
 There is no separate application.

 Access to Justice Scholarships

 The Dean has established five Access to Justice Scholarships to be awarded to outstanding applicants who have overcome substantial obstacles throughout their life and academic careers and have a demonstrated commitment to serving justice.

 Hoff Law Scholarships